-- Before applying for a Parent PLUS Loan the student must submit the 2022-2023 FAFSA. - Interest rate is currently fixed at 6.28% (subject to change). - Origination fee retained by the federal government is 4.228% (subject to change). - Borrower is responsible for paying all the interest. - PLUS Loans are not based on need, but on parent borrower creditworthiness. - An applicant who has an adverse credit history may be able to obtain the loan with an endorser who does not have an adverse credit history. - PLUS Loans are disbursed directly to the student's University bill, generally in two disbursements. - The U.S. government is the lender; payment is owed to the U.S. government. - Repayment starts 60 days after the final disbursement. - Parent has the option to defer repayment if student is enrolled at least half-time in a degree program. - If the PLUS loan is denied, the student becomes eligible for an additional Direct Unsubsidized Loan. - If the PLUS Loan is approved the parent borrower must complete a Loan Agreement for a PLUS Loan (MPN), and the Annual Student Loan Acknowledgment (ASLA) at studentaid.gov.
+- Before applying for a Parent PLUS Loan the student must submit the 2023-2024 FAFSA. - Interest rate is currently fixed at 7.54% (subject to change). - Origination fee retained by the federal government is 4.228% (subject to change). - Borrower is responsible for paying all the interest. - PLUS Loans are not based on need, but on parent borrower creditworthiness. - An applicant who has an adverse credit history may be able to obtain the loan with an endorser who does not have an adverse credit history. - PLUS Loans are disbursed directly to the student's University bill, generally in two disbursements. - The U.S. government is the lender; payment is owed to the U.S. government. - Repayment starts 60 days after the final disbursement. - Parent has the option to defer repayment if student is enrolled at least half-time in a degree program. - If the PLUS loan is denied, the student becomes eligible for an additional Direct Unsubsidized Loan. - If the PLUS Loan is approved the parent borrower must complete a Loan Agreement for a PLUS Loan (MPN). at studentaid.gov.